Venomiks/Black-Jack-v2/README.md

 # Black-Jack-v2
-uczenie się OOP na starym projekcie
+trying to learn OOP on older project